 Zuckerberg is likely busy right now planning out exactly how he can help the regime implement their social credit policy–there’s no one better for the job!
-He can open up citizenship Facebook reviews for each profile, to streamline the process of ratting out your neighbors to the government.
+Maybe he’ll open up Facebook reviews for each citizen’s profile, to streamline the process of ratting out your neighbors to the government.

 He will be able to hand deliver the files on every citizen who uses Facebook to the Chinese government, revealing everything about them.
 It will be in Zuckerberg’s hands which Chinese citizens are oppressed and ostracized from Chinese society, and which ones are rewarded.

-All the interest Zuckerberg has shown in Chinese propaganda, speeches, and leaders is simply him doing the proper research to understand how to best offer his products and services to dictatorships.
+All the interest Zuckerberg has shown in Chinese propaganda, speeches, and leaders is simply him doing the proper research to understand how to best offer his products and services to dictators.